sbv1307/kicad-library/README.md

 Excluded from BOM | YES / NO ( Generel rule: NO, if it's a [JLCPCB](https://jlcpcb.com/) basic component) | [  ]
 Pinout | < Link to printout or other doc. ( Used for e.g. development boards line arduino )> | [  ]

+**Note** Remember to set

 ###### [^1]: Footprint for components, which can be mounted on both sides, the the name is expected to include: (F.Mount) / (B.Mount).
 ###### [^2]: To be used as footprint in the Build Of Materials (BOM) list.
 ###### [^3]: Frontside / Backside mount.
 For components which can be mounted on both sides e.g. screw terminals.

+## Notes to creating BOM and Centroid file (CPL)
+#### BOM
+In KiCad Schemnatic Editor: 'Generate Bioll of materials (BOM)
+- Edit -> show: Reference, Value (check 'Group by'), Package and JLCPCB Part #
+- Export to file
+- After export, change:
+- -  'Reference' to 'Comment'
+- -  'Value' to 'Designator'
+- -  'Package' to 'Footpring'
+- -  'JLCPCB Part #' to 'LCSC part number'